larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 *Exit Criteria:*

--   A connection between the MySQLVNet and the OSTICKETXXVNET was made using VNet peering.
+-   A connection between the MySQLVNet and the OSTICKETXXVNET was made using VNet peering

 -   When this peering connection was established the ScaleSet can now address the